ariacomputer/aLEDp/README.md

 ***Notes***
 * If settings from multiple color specifications are specified, they will be applied in the order listed above.
-* Attempting to specify an HTML color code via X will throw E03.
+* Attempting to specify an HTML color code via X will fail with an error echo.
 * If no color has been set yet, the default color ([A997](#markdown-header-a997)) will be used as a base.

 ***Examples***